cunicu/cunicu/docs/usage/md/wice_version.md

-## wice wg genpsk
+## wice version

-Generates a random preshared key in base64 and prints it to standard output.
+Show current status of the ɯice daemon, its interfaces and peers

 ```
-wice wg genpsk [flags]
+wice version [flags]
 ```

 ### Options

 ```
+  -f, --format format   Output format (one of: human, json) (default "human")
-  -h, --help   help for genpsk
+  -h, --help            help for version
 ```

 ### Options inherited from parent commands